 Finally, students should include the costs and distance to the commissaries in making their choice.
-For example, Figure 17 shows a scatterplot of total cost and the sum of the z-scores of potential customers for using the commissary at Petworth.
-Looking for low total cost and high sum of z-scores for potential customers, again, Farragut Square, Union Station, and Dupont Circle are of interest.
-Note that Dupont Circle is the most expensive of those three.
+For example, Figure 22 shows a scatterplot of total cost against the total z-scores of potential customers.
+Again, Farragut Square, Union Station, and Dupont Circle are of interest.
+Note that Dupont Circle is far and away the most expensive of those three.

-Figure 17 Scatterplot of zscores for variables involving potential customers and costs for Petworth
+Figure 22 Scatterplot of z-scores for variables involving potential customers and costs